nwang783/just-in-case/pipecat-backend/README.md

 company/interview specific snippet in `src/config/interview_prompts.py`.
 That
 snippet is appended to the base system prompt before the `VoiceAgent` starts, so each session adopts the correct persona (e.g., McKinsey PSI vs. Bain fit).
+Case-style entries also include scenario scripts plus “held-back” data blocks so the AI only reveals detailed exhibits when the candidate earns them.

 To extend or tweak behavior:
 1. Edit `interview_prompts.py` and adjust the entries keyed by `companySlug`